vercel/mcp-handler/README.md

 ## Authorization

-The MCP adapter supports the [MCP Authorization Specification](https://modelcontextprotocol.io/specification/draft/basic/authorization) per the through the `withMcpAuth` wrapper.
+The MCP adapter supports the [MCP Authorization Specification](https://modelcontextprotocol.io/specification/draft/basic/authorization) through the `withMcpAuth` wrapper.
 This allows you to protect your MCP endpoints and access authentication information in your tools.

 ### Basic Usage